dansundy/boilerplate-wordpress/README.md

 Wordpress Boilerplate
 =====================

 A starting point for my WordPress based projects.
-To be used in conjunction with a starter theme lie _s.
+To be used in conjunction with a starter theme like _s.